bobboteck/bobboteck.github.io/_robots/02-tobya.md

 ---
 title: "TOBYA"
-excerpt: "Not my Robot but I work on it, and use it as mascotte."
+excerpt: "Not my Robot but I work on it, and use it as mascot"
 header:
-    teaser: /assets/images/robots/tobya.jpg
+    teaser: /assets/robots/tobya/tobya.jpg
 permalink: /robots/tobya
 toc: true
 toc_label: "Table of Contents"